Dansh/Dansh/README.md

 ### Hi @everyone 💻

-I'm Dan From Israel, I started learn programming in March during the Corona virus at age 14 and since now I'm 17, I think it has been 3 years?
+I'm Dan From Israel, I started learn programming in March during the Corona virus at age 14 and since now I'm 18, I think it has been 4 years?

 ### Languages and Tools:

-Python, C#, assembly x86, HTML, CSS, Networking.
+Python, C#, assembly x86, HTML, CSS, Networking, React, Flask.

-### Currently Studing:

-JS, React
+### Full-Stack -> Full Time :)